Happy staff leads to growth and success.

-A loyalty program is known for increasing loyalty to a brand and its customers.
+Customer loyalty programs are known for increasing loyalty to a brand and customers.
 Over time, they have also been perceived as a way of rewarding yourself for purchases made.
 But now, many loyalty members are taking the opportunity to use the programs to reward staff within their business.

 During an around-the-table workshop, many loyalty program members explained they use the rewards earned from the schemes for their staff to show their appreciation for their hard work and commitment – particularly around the Christmas period.
 Executive Chef at the Novotel in Darling Harbour, Leigh Roberson said he began using this technique because he found it motivates his staff during the year.